BattletechModders/ModTek/doc/PRELOADER.md

   >   }
   > }
   > ```
-- Injectors run in their own AppDomain which is then unloaded.
+- Injectors run in their own AppDomain.
 All directly loaded dlls (via Assembly.Load or due to reference in Assembly) during the injection phase will be lost.
 - Console output is redirected into `Mods\.modtek\ModTekPreloader.log`, use `Console.WriteLine` or `Console.Error.WriteLine` instead of writing a logger.
 - Modified assemblies (that were resolved earlier via the resolver) are then written to and loaded from `Mods\.modtek\AssembliesInjected\`